rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240114_New York Times Podcasts.md

 *  Two monitors, nicknamed Elvis and Costello, had been used in the first half for a segment
 *  featuring the parents of the Lions defensive end Aidan Hutchinson, who agreed to wear mics
 *  in the stands so NBC could air their reactions.
-*  Esikoff was seated in front of the two largest screens – the program monitor, showing the
+*  Esikoff was seated in front of the two largest screens â€“ the program monitor, showing the
 *  picture currently on air, and the preview monitor, the image queued to go live next.
 *  He had a cup of coffee, and a flip card of team rosters was spread in front of him.
 *  As Esikoff explains it, directing a football game is both diabolically complex and simple